Ginger Gilmour

-Ginger Gilmour (born Virginia Hasenbein; January 19, 1949) is an American artist, sculptor, and author.
+Ginger Gilmour (born Virginia Hasenbein; January 19, 1949) is an American artist, sculptor, and former model.
 Between 1975 and 1990, she was married to Pink Floyd guitarist David Gilmour.
 Since their divorce, she has lived in England.

 Personal life

 From 1962 to 1966, Hasenbein studied at Wayne Memorial High School in Wayne, Michigan, and graduated cum laude.
 She then undertook a two-year foundation course in chemical engineering and art at Michigan State University.

 Hasenbein met David Gilmour in Ann Arbor, Michigan, in October 1971, while accompanying her then boyfriend backstage at a Pink Floyd concert.
 She described their meeting as "love at first sight", and they married on July 7, 1975 with the wedding reception held at Abbey Road Studios.
 The couple had four children: Alice (born 1976), Clare (born 1979), Sara (born 1981, now a fashion stylist), and Matthew (born 1985).

-Hasenbein is depicted on the inner sleeve of Gilmour's 1978 eponymous first solo album.
+She is depicted on the inner sleeve of Gilmour's 1978 eponymous first solo album.
 They separated during Pink Floyd's 1987–89 world tour and later divorced.
 She published a book about her life with him, Memoirs of the Bright Side of the Moon, in 2015.